gatsbyjs/gatsby/docs/blog/2017-11-06-migrate-hugo-gatsby/index.md

 As it's an older ecosystem, when you need a ready plugin or a theme for quick gratification, it's more likely to find something ready online for Hugo.

-Gatsby, on the other hand, is based on React, GraphQL, Webpack and its way of thinking is closer to how a developer would approach the problems from a single-page-application point of view.
+Gatsby, on the other hand, is based on React, GraphQL, webpack and its way of thinking is closer to how a developer would approach the problems from a single-page-application point of view.